hortonworks/cloudbreak-docs/docs/customizations.md

 Password for the Autoscale database authentication

     PERISCOPE_DB_SCHEMA_NAME "public"
-Used schema in the Autoscale database
+Schema used in the Autoscale database

     PERISCOPE_DB_USER "postgres"
 User for the Autoscale database authentication